Yoshio Taniguchi: Biography

-Taniguchi is the son of architect Yoshirō Taniguchi (1904–1979).
-He studied engineering at Keio University, graduating in 1960, after which he studied architecture at Harvard University's Graduate School of Design, graduating in 1964.
+Taniguchi was the son of architect Yoshirō Taniguchi (1904–1979), who designed the National Museum of Modern Art in Tokyo.
+Yoshio studied engineering at Keio University, graduating in 1960, after which he studied architecture at Harvard University's Graduate School of Design, graduating in 1964.
 He worked briefly for architect Walter Gropius, who became an important influence.

-From 1964 to 1972, Taniguchi worked for the studio of architect Kenzo Tange, perhaps the most important Japanese modernist architect, at Tokyo University.
+From 1964 to 1972, Taniguchi worked for the studio of architect Kenzō Tange, perhaps the most important Japanese modernist architect, at Tokyo University.
 While in the Tange office, Taniguchi also worked on projects in Skopje, Yugoslavia and San Francisco, California (Yerba Buena), living on Telegraph Avenue in Berkeley while involved in the latter project.
 Taniguchi taught architecture at the University of California, Los Angeles, then, in 1975, established his own practice, in Tokyo.
 Since 1979, he has been president of Taniguchi and Associates.

-Among his noteworthy later collaborators are Isamu Noguchi, the American landscape architect Peter Walker, and the artist Genichiro Inokuma.
+Among his noteworthy later collaborators are Isamu Noguchi, the American landscape architect Peter Walker, and the artist Gen'ichirō Inokuma.

-Taniguchi is best known for designing a number of Japanese museums, including the Nagano Prefectural Museum, the Marugame Genichiro-Inokuma Museum of Contemporary Art, the Toyota Municipal Museum of Art, the D.T.
-Suzuki Museum (鈴木大拙館, Suzuki Daisetsu Kan) in Kanazawa, and the Gallery of the Hōryū-ji Treasures at the Tokyo National Museum.
+Taniguchi is best known for designing a number of Japanese museums, including the Nagano Prefectural Museum of History, the Marugame Genichiro-Inokuma Museum of Contemporary Art, the Toyota Municipal Museum of Art, the D. T. Suzuki Museum (鈴木大拙館, Suzuki Daisetsu Kan) in Kanazawa, and the Gallery of the Hōryū-ji Treasures at the Tokyo National Museum.

 In 1997, Taniguchi won a competition to redesign the Museum of Modern Art, beating out nine other internationally renowned architects, including Rem Koolhaas, Bernard Tschumi, and Jacques Herzog and Pierre de Meuron.
 The MoMA commission was Taniguchi's first work outside Japan.
 Writing in the Los Angeles Times, Suzanne Muchnic highlighted Taniguchi's "ability to create beautiful spaces that function effectively," in this case enabling museumgoers to find their bearings in a building whose sheer size and labyrinthine galleries and hallways can be disorienting.
 "The streamlined lobby has entrances at both ends, while the central atrium — or 'light garden,' as Taniguchi prefers — provides glimpses of upper floors," she writes.
 "Off to one side, the garden and a stairway are immediately apparent.
 On upper floors, bridges connect old and new parts of the building.
 Glass barriers around the atrium provide dramatic views within the museum. ...
-'I wanted to direct people visually, not with signs,' says Taniguchi, who cuts openings in walls to show their thickness and to expose what lies behind them.
-'In big European museums it is easy to get lost,' he says.
+'I wanted to direct people visually, not with signs,' said Taniguchi, who cut openings in walls to show their thickness and to expose what lies behind them.
+'In big European museums it is easy to get lost,' he said.
 'You get tired visually and physically.
 In this museum, I intentionally created places where people can locate themselves.
 This is a modern way of thinking — expressing function, not hiding.'"

 Taniguchi designed the Texas Asia Society Center in Houston.
-This $40 million project is located in the Houston Museum District and is Taniguchi's first freestanding new building in the United States.
+This $40 million project is located in the Houston Museum District and is Taniguchi's only freestanding new building in the United States.

+Death

+Yoshio Taniguchi died from pneumonia on 16 December 2024, at the age of 87.